 But one-industry towns are risky.
 Rising production costs, a failed miners’ strike in 1913, followed by the Great Depression caused jobs and people to vanish.
 Now, these phantom towns and industrial relics are vivid reminders of how fleeting natural resources … and prosperity … can be.
 While a large share of the population left the region, much of their legacy remains to be rediscovered and experienced.

-The Keweenaw National Historic Park (KNHP) preserves and shares the story of the Keweenaw’s copper booms and busts through 21 Heritage Sites.
+The Keweenaw National Historical Park (KNHP) preserves and shares the story of the Keweenaw’s copper booms and busts through over twenty Heritage Sites.
 Each helps tell of the rise, domination and decline of this area’s copper mining industry.
 Embodying stories of hardship, ingenuity, struggle and success, each site allows you to explore the role mining played in people’s lives here and afar.
 Be sure to visit the KNHP Visitors’ Center in Calumet, MI to learn about upcoming exhibits, programs and to help plan your visit.

 There’s no better way to understand what life was like for the miners who toiled to produce the copper ore than to participate in a tour of one of the Keweenaw’s historic copper mines.
 During the copper boom of the late 1800s, mines sprung to life across the region.
 But many operated only a short time due to a challenging competitive environment, technological shifts, and the constantly changing price of copper.

 Luckily, visitors can still experience life below ground by visiting the historic Quincy Mine near Hancock, MI or take a self-guided tour of the Delaware Mine near Mohawk, MI.

 The Quincy Mine offers both surface and underground tours so that visitors can experience the life of copper miners in the late 1800s.